SophieCharlotteK/AtomicChessOS-1/src/src_qtui/README.md

 The insertion and reading of the queue, is secured with an binary semaphor to avoid a condition race in the critical section.
 The critical section is in this case, the read/write access to the queue.

+* TYPES OF EVENTS

+* PACKING OF THE MESSAGES -> protobuf